 The three-week program will run from June 6 – June 29, 2024.
 The two-city, completely in-person program will include two weeks of residential programming hosted by the Becker Friedman Institute on The University of Chicago campus, immediately followed by one week of residential programming in Washington, DC, hosted by the Hutchins Center for Fiscal and Monetary Policy at Brookings.

-For the 2023 Summer Institute, EDE participants traveled to Chicago and began with three days of intense quantitative skill-building, including training in Stata programming.
-Participants then received two weeks of coursework led by UChicago faculty, receiving instruction in microeconomic analysis and introductory econometrics supplemented by TA office hours to provide support and deeper understanding of concepts.
-A data project in small groups allowed participants to select a topic of their choice and hone their data analysis skills in Stata, presenting their findings to the cohort, staff and UChicago scholars.
-Participants also heard from a range of experts in the field, in addition to private sector and policy leaders.
+EDE participants travel to Chicago and begin with several days of intense quantitative skill-building, including training in statistical programming.
+Participants then receive two weeks of coursework led by UChicago faculty, focusing on microeconomic analysis and introductory econometrics.
+This is supplemented by TA office hours to provide support and deeper understanding of the concepts.
+A data project in small groups allows participants to select a topic of their choice and hone their data analysis skills, presenting their findings to the cohort, staff and UChicago scholars.
+Participants also hear from a range of experts in the field, in addition to private sector and policy leaders.
 View the 2023 EDE agenda and list of guest speakers here.